mo1ein/jobname/src/QuizOfKings.md

 - What is the difference between concurrency in python and go?

-- Waht is event driven architecture?
+- What is event driven architecture?

-- What is redis datastuctures?
+- What is redis data structures?

 - Suppose we have a queue and a redis and more requests sent to our web server how can handle to redis. redis can handle just a few requests.
 What's your approach to handle scale?